TBD in action

 Branch by abstraction

-It’s basically a form of Parallel Change, only in this case instead of allowing you to keep the tests passing, it allows other team members to keep working uninterrupted.
+You can think of this as a type of Parallel Change, although on top of allowing you to keep the tests passing, it allows other team members to keep working uninterrupted.

-By doing so, you can see a feature in action, gather feedback, evaluate how it performs and decide if a full-scale release makes sense or more work needs to be done.
+By doing so, you can see a feature in action (not only in production but in use by actual users), gather feedback, evaluate how it performs and decide if a full-scale release makes sense or more work needs to be done.

 Other posts you might like